Scatter in the Relation between Persistent Radio Source Luminosity and Fast Radio Burst Rotation Measure: A Window into Circum-burst Environments: Conclusion

-This new diagnostic method allows us to effectively discriminate between different astrophysical scenarios based on the population statistics.
-In particular, the inferred value deviates from the ranges predicted for several systems.
-For example, SNRs in the Sedov–Taylor phase typically yield $\alpha|\epsilon| \sim 0.2–0.4$, and reverse shocks in SNR/ISM systems during the free-expansion stage are predicted to produce large values of $\alpha|\epsilon| \gtrsim 3.5$.
-Furthermore, PWNe powered by a decaying pulsar wind generally correspond to very small values of $\alpha|\epsilon| \sim 0–0.15$.
-The measured value of $\alpha|\epsilon| = 1.5 \pm 0.7$ therefore falls outside the characteristic ranges associated with these scenarios.
-Instead, it lies broadly within or closer to the ranges expected for forward shocks propagating during the free-expansion phase, either in SNR/ISM systems or in PWN/SNR systems, where theoretical estimates give $\alpha|\epsilon| \sim 2.0–2.8$.
+This new diagnostic method provides a robust framework to effectively discriminate between different astrophysical scenarios as larger population statistics become available.
+For example, SNRs in the Sedov–Taylor phase typically yield $\alpha|\epsilon| \sim 0.2-0.4$, and reverse shocks in SNR/ISM systems during the free-expansion stage are predicted to produce large values of $\alpha|\epsilon| \gtrsim 3.5$.
+Furthermore, PWNe powered by a decaying pulsar wind generally correspond to very small values of $\alpha|\epsilon| \sim 0-0.15$.
+The measured value of $\alpha|\epsilon| = 1.5 \pm 0.8$ therefore roughly falls outside the characteristic ranges associated with these scenarios.
+Instead, it lies broadly within or closer to the ranges expected for forward shocks propagating during the free-expansion phase, either in SNR/ISM systems or in PWN/SNR systems, where theoretical estimates give $\alpha|\epsilon| \sim 2.0-2.8$.
 It is also consistent with the expectations for young PWNe driven by an approximately constant pulsar wind, which typically predict $\alpha|\epsilon| \sim 1$.
 These initial constraints tentatively favor the physical picture where active repeaters are powered by dynamically young, rapidly expanding nebulae (likely less than centuries old).
 While a binary bow-shock origin remains a mathematically plausible alternative depending on the orbital distribution, its inherently low radio luminosity implies that flux-limited samples would be heavily biased toward extremely close binaries, which contradicts the broad dispersion observed in the sample.
-Therefore, the current result more naturally supports the scenario of young, expanding SNRs or PWN bubbles.
+Therefore, the current result more naturally supports the scenario of young, expanding SNRs or PWN bubbles, although it is still subject to considerable uncertainties.

 We acknowledge that the current sample size ($N=5$) limits the statistical significance of these constraints, and future observations are needed to refine the evolutionary index.
 However, the scatter-analysis framework established here serves as a powerful, independent tool to map the evolutionary timeline of FRB sources.
 As next-generation radio surveys localize a larger population of repeating FRBs, this method will enable us to distinguish between various progenitor channels and trace the life cycle of the central engines by simply analyzing the dispersion in their $L_\nu - |\mathrm{RM}|$ phase space.